havron/web/content/about.md

 Sam Havron is a PhD student in computer science at Cornell University; he is in residence at Cornell Tech on Roosevelt Island in New York City.
-He currently works on computer security and privacy issues in the context of intimate partner violence (IPV).
+He is part of a [research team](https://www.ipvtechresearch.org) studying computer security and privacy issues in the context of intimate partner violence (IPV).
 His research has been published at top security conferences such as IEEE S&P and USENIX Security, and featured by media outlets including the [New York Times](https://www.nytimes.com/2018/05/19/technology/phone-apps-stalking.html); he has been quoted in [WIRED](https://www.wired.com/story/eva-galperin-stalkerware-kaspersky-antivirus/).
 When not staring at metal rectangles